paulknewton/pi-tank-watcher/PUMP.md

 ![float-pipe](img/float-pipe.jpg)

 ## Buying a new pump
 We have a pump controller and the water-level sensors.
 But back to the sump pump: my previous sump pump had an integrated pump and float.
 The solution I was coming up had a custom controller that separated out the pump-control logic - this meant buying a new standalone pump that could be switched on and off by switching the mains current.
-I went with this one - a pretty standard outdoor pond pump.
+I went with a standard outdoor pond pump that you can find in any hardware store (just make sure it handles so called 'dirty' water with sand and other particles in it.

 A few points that are important:
 * The pump needs to be activated/de-activated only by opening and closing the current supply.
 No additional switches or manual button-presses needed.